Eddy Díaz

-Eddy Javier Díaz (born September 29, 1971) is a former professional baseball second baseman.
+Eddy Javier Díaz (born September 29, 1971) is a Venezuelan former professional baseball second baseman.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers in 1997.
 He also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp, and in the KBO League for the SK Wyverns and Hanwha Eagles.

 In a season as a backup with the Brewers, Díaz went 11-for-50 for a .220 batting average with seven RBI, four runs, two doubles and one triple in 16 games.